 As POPSUGAR editors, we independently select and write about stuff we love and think you'll like too.
 If you buy a product we have recommended, we may receive affiliate commission, which in turn supports our work.

-As a beauty writer, my vanity, medicine cabinet, bedside table, and nearly every other drawer or empty box in my apartment is filled to the brim with makeup and skincare products.
+As a beauty writer, my vanity, medicine cabinet, bedside table, and nearly every other drawer or empty box in my apartment is filled to the brim with makeup and skin-care products.
 What can I say?
 I'm a little obsessed.
 Plus, it's kind of my job to try different products, right?
-Well, at least that's how I justify it.
-But one thing I've learned over the years of trying and testing just about every single product line I can get my hands on is that there's no one-size-fits-all: what works for your skin might not work for someone else's, especially when mixing and matching is involved.
+At least that's how I justify it.

+Still, one thing I've learned over the years of trying and testing just about every single product line I can get my hands on is that there's no one-size-fits-all: what works for your skin might not work for someone else's, especially when mixing and matching is involved.

 I had to learn the hard way: after breaking out and getting greasier than an empty pizza box after using a cleanser, toner, serum, moisturizer, eye cream, and face mask from a myriad of different companies as part of my daily and weekly regimen.
 I realized I was doing something (or many things) wrong.